PAPERZILLA

 Frequently asked questions

 Yes.
-You can forward Google Scholar-style alerts and other paper-alert emails to Paperzilla so they become inputs to your relevance-filtered feed.
+You can forward Google Scholar-style alerts and other research-alert emails to Paperzilla so they become inputs to your relevance-filtered feed.

 Paperzilla currently harvests papers from sources such as arXiv, bioRxiv, medRxiv, ChemRxiv, and ChinaXiv.
-Additional source support can be added on request.
+Paper-related datasets, software repos, and patents fit the same source model, and additional source support can be added on request.

 You define the research topic.
-Paperzilla compares incoming papers against that topic, ranks likely matches, and improves over time using feedback and recommender-style signals.
+Paperzilla compares incoming papers, datasets, repositories, and patents against that topic, ranks likely matches, and improves over time using feedback and recommender-style signals.

-Paperzilla can deliver results through an in-app paper feed, daily or weekly email digests, RSS/Atom feeds, MCP server access, and CLI access.
+Paperzilla can deliver results through an in-app research feed, daily or weekly email digests, RSS/Atom feeds, MCP server access, CLI access, and API access as it becomes available.

 Yes.
 Paperzilla is designed to provide relevance-filtered research context that AI agents and automation workflows can consume through MCP and CLI access.

-Paperzilla is a continuous research monitoring system.
-It watches paper sources and alerts, filters incoming papers by relevance, and delivers a structured feed for humans, teams, and AI agents.
+Paperzilla is a continuous research data monitoring system.
+It watches research sources and alerts, filters incoming papers and related research data by relevance, and delivers a structured feed for humans, teams, and AI agents.

 Get started

-Turn the paper firehose into a focused research feed
+Turn scattered research data into a focused feed

-Create a topic, connect the sources and alerts you care about, and let Paperzilla surface the papers that matter.
+Create a topic, connect the sources and alerts you care about, and let Paperzilla surface the papers, datasets, repositories, and patents that matter.

 Guided setup.
 Takes less than 2 minutes.